-Does the sea pose a risk to our health?July 13th, 2011 in Health /
+Does the sea pose a risk to our health?July 13, 2011 in Medicine & Health / Health

 A new study has discovered viruses in almost 40 % of more than 1,400 bathing water samples collected from coastal and inland areas in 9 European countries.
 The findings, presented in the journal Water Research, suggest that the presence of infectious adenoviruses and noroviruses in water samples 'could pose a risk to health.'

 While the concentrations are low, the researchers say monitoring of the microorganisms is needed, particularly at times when their numbers grow such as after a period of heavy rainfall.
 Contrary to the maximum levels for bacteria - for instance intestinal enterococcus and Esherichia coli - established by the European Bathing Water Directive, there is no particular limit for viruses.
 The regulation only recommends that scientific investigations be performed to determine reference parameters and reliable detection methods.

 The VIROBATHE project, which brought together 16 research organisations from Germany, Spain, France, Italy, Cyprus, Poland, Portugal, the Netherlands and the United Kingdom, evaluated the presence of adenoviruses (viruses with deoxyribonucleic acid (DNA)) and noroviruses (which have ribonucleic acid (RNA) and cause gastroenteritis) in 1,410 samples of swimming water, both freshwater and seawater.
 For instance, VIROBATHE partners from the University of Barcelona (UB) investigated the beaches at Gavà.